 Some stories will be absolutely blind to venereal disease.

-aware of the risk of catching an STD, but since the plot of the story is not about somebody dealing with an STD they avoid bringing it up.
+Of course, many writers are aware of the risk of catching an STD, but since the plot of the story is not about somebody dealing with an STD they avoid bringing it up.
 This may have the unintended consequence that when a story is about catching/having an STD, the disease seems to be a punishment for a lifestyle, rather than a lapse in judgment in self-protection.
 Another consequence is that sex can be made to seem inconsequential.

 Okay.
-Looks like we worked in the word 'consequences' as much as we could.
+Looks like we worked in the word "consequences" as much as we could.